arminc/grocery/app/assembly/README.md

 Assembly module is responsible of building a independently runnable Grocery app using Docker.
-It first makes the grocery app runnable jar with the required dependencies.
-Then it builds the docker image under the "armin/grocery:v1"
+It first makes the Grocery app runnable jar with the required dependencies and then it builds the docker image under the "armin/grocery:v1"

 ### Run
 ##### Run the image